Malachi 2 – Unfaithful Priests and Broken Marriages

 ii.
 We all know what it is like to neglect something – like a noise or a maintenance issue on an automobile – and it comes back to hurt you.
 This is even more true in regard to husbands because the wife is actually part of the husband.
 He neglects and does damage to himself, not only to her.

 f.
 Therefore take heed to your spirit: This phrase is repeated twice because it is so important.
-The reason why the priests dealt treacherously against their wife is that they did not take heed to their spirit.
+The reason why the priests dealt treacherously against their wives is that they did not take heed to their spirit.
 They allowed their hearts to become hard, critical, and embittered against the woman they were supposed to regard as their special, God-given companion in oneness.

 i.
 It is important to realize that we can change our feelings towards our spouse.
 If we do not feel loving or connected or caring about them, that can be changed if we will take heed to our spirit.

 4. (17) The fourth question: Where is the God of justice in this unjust world?